-Despite continued market dislocation in 2011, due mainly to the continuing European sovereign debt crisis, NWB Bank maintained a good funding record with a diversified investor base and well spread tenors.
-Although there has been significant interventions by governments and other non-governmental bodies during and since the financial crisis in 2008/2009, capital and credit markets around the world continue to be volatile and subject to intermittent and prolonged periods of disruption.
-In particular, increasingly toward the second half of 2011, a heightened risk of sovereign default relating to certain EU member states focused on Greece and other EU countries such as Portugal, Italy and Spain, has had a negative impact on capital and credit markets.
-Such challenging economic and market conditions have exerted both downward pressure and upward pressure on funding costs.
-As the European sovereign debt crisis continued into 2011, credit markets remained volatile and credit spreads remained high, remaining above the levels that preceded the global economic and financial crisis.
-Despite this environment, NWB Bank has benefited from its low risk profile and was able to continue to access the capital markets.
+In 2013 NWB Bank maintained a good funding record with a diversified investor base and well spread tenors.
+Credit markets worldwide, including interbank markets, have experienced severe reductions in the availability of financing during prolonged periods in recent years.
+In particular, in the second half of 2011 and continuing into the first half of 2012, a heightened risk of sovereign default relating to certain EU member states focused on the GIIPS, had a negative impact on capital and credit markets.
+Such challenging economic and market conditions exerted both downward pressure and upward pressure on funding costs.
+As the European sovereign debt crisis continued into 2012, credit markets remained volatile and credit spreads remained high.
+Although capital and credit markets around the world were reasonably stable during 2013, a number of European Union ('EU') countries had their credit ratings downgraded in 2013 (including the Netherlands in November by Standard & Poor's) and yields on the sovereign debt of many EU Member States have remained well above pre-global economic and financial crisis levels.
+Despite this environment, NWB Bank has benefited from its low risk profile and was able to continue to access the capital markets with lower credit spreads on funding in 2013 compared to the prior two years.

-NWB Bank's long-term funding is almost entirely carried out through the issuance of bonds under this Program with \in 50 billion (or the equivalent in other currencies) available to be issued.
-At 31 December 2011 \in 38 billion was issued and outstanding under this program.
+NWB Bank's long-term funding is almost entirely carried out through the issuance of bonds under this Program with €0 billion (or the equivalent in other currencies) available to be issued.
+At 31 December 2013 €45.7 billion was issued and outstanding under this program.
 NWB Bank's funding policy is designed to provide it flexibility to respond to investor demand.
 This approach seeks to strengthen relations with investors and enable NWB Bank to attract funding on competitive terms.
 NWB Bank issues bonds in several currencies, with the terms and conditions tailored to the needs of both institutional and private investors.
 In addition to the Debt Issuance Program, NWB Bank has a Kauri bond program for issuing up to AUD 5 billion denominated in Australian and New Zealand dollars.
-At 31 December 2011 AUD (equivalent) of \in 0.5 billion had been issued under this program.
+At 31 December 2013 AUD (equivalent) of €0.6 billion had been issued under this program.

-In 2011, NWB Bank issued \notin 7.7 billion (2010: \notin 9.7 billion; 2009: \notin 7.6 billion) of long-term debt instruments (with a maturity of more than one year) for its lending and refinancing purposes.
-The weighted average maturity of the issues made in 2011 and 2010 were 5.8 years (2009: 3.4 years).
+In 2013, NWB Bank issued ⊕.5 billion (2012: €12 billion; 2011: €7.7 billion) of long-term debt instruments (with a maturity of more than one year) for its lending and refinancing purposes.
+The weighted average maturity of the issues made in 2013 was 8.1 years compared to 8.2 years in each of 2012 and 2011.